 The second, and perhaps most obvious challenge to the arts as a profession is pay.
 While some performing artists command very high fees, and others even enjoy the benefits of the top 1% of the population, many who are paid for their work do not earn livable wages, sometimes despite working for notable institutions and organizations in their area, and receiving the top rates paid by those employers.
 In addition, many contracts are short, lasting anywhere from one event to a few weeks or months, and pay is set or standardized such that increasing income over time is not always a possibility.
-Even when an artist works consecutive weeks, factors like cost of living, travel, artistic expenses (lessons, coaching, and classes), and fixed rates with no possibility for raises or bonuses, are hard to overcome.
+Even when an artist works consecutive weeks, factors like cost of living, travel, artistic expenses (lessons, coaching, classes, agent’s fees), and high taxes make fixed rates with no possibility for raises or bonuses hard to overcome.

 Most artists accept the reality that the performing arts have variable and highly irregular pay rates.
 However, the concept that we might be a profession creates a problem: because a profession is attached to status and social prominence, a ‘professional artist’ can quickly come to mean a ‘better’ or ‘more important’ one—and idea with seductive allure.
 For beyond wanting to be paid for doing what you love, who doesn’t also want to be important?
 I propose that the combination of these factors (status + irregular pay) creates a condition in which receiving any amount of pay for performance (no matter how varied) can be considered the mark not only of a professional artist, but also a better one.
 I witness this mindset often, like when an arts teacher confesses they feel they can’t call themselves a ‘real artist’ because they haven’t been paid to perform in a while— despite making their living in the arts, or when an artist regards a $350 stipend as a verification of their legitimacy—a sign that they are ‘making it’.

 To be clear, I am not saying that artists shouldn’t be paid and paid very well.
 I am instead pointing out that the idea of being a ‘professional’ is often called upon to amplify the perceived value of otherwise unacceptable pay.
-Performing artists are often presented with this rationale alongside low fees and are told versions of: “I wish we could pay more, but at least you are working in the arts”.
+Performing artists are often presented with this rationale alongside low fees and are told versions of: “I wish we could pay more, but at least you're working”.
 I think this is one of the reasons artists feel pressured into taking poor-paying jobs and are so conflicted when they turn them down, and it is rooted in the concept that the arts are a profession.

 Expertise and harm